MeganSteenkamp/petition-front-end/README.md

-# petition-site
+# SENG365 Petition Site

-> A simple petition site.git
+A web client that communicates with the front end developed in Assignment I.
+Taken together, the web client and service provide a petition site.

 ## Build Setup